mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/Odds_ratio/README.md

 The input spreadsheet lists persistence in a binary system where 1 is persistent and 0 is non persistent.

+For the phenotypic antimicrobial suseptibility profiles, each breakpoint has been assigned a value from 1 to 11 based on the antibiotic.

 ## R code:

 ```